Effort Discrimination and Curvature of Contest Technology in Conflict Networks: Introduction

 To address the effect of effort discrimination, we compare aggregate actions and equilibrium payoffs between UE and DE.
 The comparative exercise is closely related to the production function $f$ in the logit contest success function and the inverse of its semi-elasticity $h=f/f'$.\footnote{Such a function has been considered in literature on contest; see, for example, \cite{fu2009beauty}.} When the contest success function is of Tullock form,\footnote{The production function $f$ is of the power form if and only if $h=f/f\rq{}$ is linear.} then a surprising neutrality result holds within the class of semi-symmetric conflict network structures: both the aggregate actions and equilibrium payoffs for each player under two regimes are the same.
 Moving beyond the Tullock form, the curvature of contest technology $h$ shapes the welfare and effort effects.
 More precisely, if $h$ is strictly convex (resp. concave), then DE has a lower (resp. higher) total effort and a higher (resp. lower) expected payoff than UE for each player.
 To obtain this result, we apply Jensen\rq{}s inequality to a set of reorganized equilibrium conditions.
 When neutrality does not hold, the choice between UE and DE may serve as a new instrument for contest designers.

 We also show that the Tullock form for contest success function or the linearity of $h$ is also necessary for the neutrality result of effort discrimination; see Theorem~\ref{thm:neutrality-tullock}.
 A major step in the proof of Theorem~\ref{thm:neutrality-tullock} is constructing appropriate variations in battle valuations to prove that, under the neutrality of effort discrimination, $h$ must satisfy Cauchy's equation $h(z_1) + h(z_2) = h(z_1 + z_2)$.
 Then it is straightforward to see that $h$ is linear and the contest success function is of Tullock form.
 Thus, the neutrality of effort discrimination and the curvature of conflict technology in our setting are closely related.
+We also discuss several model extensions.

+The literature on multi-battle contests mainly study how contestants allocate resources in multiple battles in a competitive environment; see \cite{kovenock2012contests} for a comprehensive survey.
+Vairous issues are addressed: the linkages across battles (objective or cost), the timing of moves (simultaneously or sequentially), the information structure (complete or incomplete), the cost function form (quadratic or budget constraint) and contest success functions (all-pay or Tullock); see, for instance, \cite{roberson2006colonel}, \cite{kvasov2007contests}, \cite{konrad2009multi}, \cite{fu2015team}, \cite{kovenock2021generalizations}, \cite{chowdhury2021focality}.
+In these works, the network often, but not always, takes a simple form where every battle involves all the participants.
+In our paper, we focus on semi-symmetric structures and illustrates the effort comparison between DE and UE.